rhanka/docker-vertica/README.md

 ```
 docker kill --signal SIGINT docker-vertica
 ```

+#### Using your own license
+The Community Edition license only supports up to 3 nodes.
+If you ever want to go above this limit on your docker based cluster, you'll need an actual license.
+To get a license, contact the Vertica support team.
+If you have such license, you can use it simply by mounting in the container in `/tmp/license.dat`.
+For instance in `docker run` add the volume option : `-v /path/to/your/license:/tmp/license.dat`

+For docker-compose, edit the provided `docker-compose.yml` and add it to the volumes of the first container.

 ### Start a multi-node cluster
 A docker-compose.yml has been designed to ease configuration of a multi-node cluster.